Tutorial: Predict automobile price with the designer (preview)

 Split the data

 Enter split data in the search box to find the Split Data module.
-Connect it to the left port of the Clean Missing Data module.
+Connect the left port of the Clean Missing Data module to the Split Data module.

 Select the Split Data module.